 David J launches Who Killed Mister Moonlight?
 Bauhaus, Black Magick, and Benediction

 Join us in welcoming David J as he launches his memoir, Who Killed Mister Moonlight?
 Bauhaus, Black Magick, and Benediction!
 This is a candid memoir of life in and out of the pioneering gothic rock band Bauhaus, the first and greatest exponents of the form.
 Featuring cameo appearances by a wide range of fascinating characters, from William S. Burroughs to Rick Rubin!

 Friday, May 22nd 7:00 PM

-Conundrum Press Launch with Dakota McFadzean, Kat Verhoeven & Zach Worton
+Conundrum Press Launch with Dakota McFadzean and Zach Worton

-Following their TCAF debut, three excellent cartoonists will head down the 401 to launch their new Conundrum Press releases at the Drawn & Quarterly Bookstore.
-Dakota McFadzean, Kat Verhoeven and Zach Worton will present their work--featuring death metal videos, disembodied faces, and the end of the world!
+Following their TCAF debut, two excellent cartoonists will head down the 401 to launch their new Conundrum Press releases at the Drawn & Quarterly Bookstore.
+Dakota McFadzean and Zach Worton will present their work--featuring death metal videos, disembodied faces and more!